top of page

 Prayers

 Throughout the service, we offer our prayers to God.
-Sunday worship is primarily a service of praise and worship, so many of the prayers are focused on giving thanks and praise to God.
+Sunday worship is primarily a service of praise and worship.
+Prayers are focused on giving thanks and praise to God, and lifting up

-Gluten-free wafers and grape juice is available for those who need it.
-Dietary needs should not keep someone from receiving the blessings of Christ.
+Gluten-free wafers and grape juice are available for those who need it.